Business

 Insolvency is a legal term used to describe a situation where a person or business is no longer able to meet their financial obligations and is unable to pay their debts on time.
 It is a form of financial distress that can be resolved through bankruptcy, liquidation, administration, restructuring, or other arrangements with creditors.

-Whatever your debt circumstances, our experienced team provide insolvency advice to practitioners, businesses, individuals and corporate lenders to assist with both practical and legal issues at what is commonly a difficult time.
+Whatever your debt circumstances, our experienced team provide advice to insolvency practitioners, businesses, individuals and corporate lenders to assist with both practical and legal issues at what is commonly a difficult time.

 We are able to assist in all areas of contentious and non-contentious insolvency to bring about an effective solution to your problems.